 Profit Margin Per Sales Rep

 The profit margins per sales rep metric reviews the performance of each individual member of the sales team and is one of the most important sales KPIs.

 You can review the percentage of sales, whether the sales reps are meeting their target sales (represented by percentage), and the profit margin per sale.

-If one sales team member has proven to have a continuously impressive performance, that performance can be used as the yardstick for everybody else.
+If one team member has proven to have a continuously impressive performance, that performance can be used as the yardstick for everybody else.

 This also leads to better team performance and employee satisfaction.